 A few neural tube defects result from hereditary abnormalities in a single gene, from chromosomal abnormalities, or from exposure to drugs.

-Counseling about prenatal diagnosis by amniocentesis and ultrasonography is recommended for couples who have at least a 1% risk of having a baby with a neural tube defect.
+Counseling about prenatal diagnosis by amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more and ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more is recommended for couples who have at least a 1% risk of having a baby with a neural tube defect.

-Many chromosomal abnormalities (see also Overview of Chromosomal Disorders), mainly those involving an abnormal number of chromosomes or an abnormality in a chromosome's structure, can be detected by standard chromosomal testing.
-These abnormalities occur in about 1 of 200 live births and account for at least half of all miscarriages that occur during the 1st trimester.
+Many chromosomal abnormalities Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
+A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or... read more , mainly those involving an abnormal number of chromosomes or an abnormality in a chromosome's structure, can be detected by standard chromosomal testing.
+These abnormalities occur in about 1 of 250 live births in the United States and account for at least half of all miscarriages that occur during the 1st trimester.
 Most fetuses that have chromosomal abnormalities die before birth.
-Among live-born babies, Down syndrome is the most common chromosomal abnormality.
+Among live-born babies, Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
+Down syndrome is caused by an extra chromosome 21... read more is the most common chromosomal abnormality.

 Several factors increase the risk of having a baby with a chromosomal abnormality: